 Photography provided by Captured Couture, LLC and her team of the best Michigan wedding photographers.

 Congratulations on your upcoming wedding!
-You’ve set the date and secured your venue now the planning really starts.
-I’m sure you’ve checked out wedding planning tools like this one from the Knot and it yes awesome and will absolutely help you along the way.
-But what about the actual wedding day?
+You’ve set the date and secured your venue now the planning can begin.
+I’m sure you’ve checked out wedding planning tools like this one from the Knot and it yes awesome but what about the actual wedding day?
 Have you started to think about that timeline?